Jupiter404E/Discord-QRcode-scam/README.md

 5. The QR code is only valid for about 2 minutes.
 Make sure you send a fresh picture to your victim.

-6. When the QR code is scanned, you will be automatically logged into the victim's account.
+6. When the QR code is scanned, you will automatically log into the victim's account and receive their token.

 ## Troubleshooting